gogs/gogs/README.md

 ### Important Notes

-1. **YOU MUST READ [Contributing Code](https://github.com/go-gitea/gitea/wiki/Contributing-Code) BEFORE STARTING TO WORK ON A PULL REQUEST**.
+1. **YOU MUST READ THE [Contributors Guide](https://github.com/go-gitea/gitea/CONTRIBUTING.md) BEFORE STARTING TO WORK ON A PULL REQUEST**.
-2. Due to testing purpose, data of [try.gogs.io](https://try.gogs.io) was reset in **Jan 28, 2015** and will reset multiple times after.
-Please do **NOT** put your important data on the site.
-3. The demo site [try.gogs.io](https://try.gogs.io) is running under `develop` branch.
-4. If you think there are vulnerabilities in the project, please talk privately to **u@gogs.io**.
+2. If you think there are vulnerabilities in the project, please talk privately to **security@gitea.io**.
 Thanks!
-5. If you're interested in using APIs, we have experimental support with [documentation](https://godoc.org/github.com/go-gitea/go-sdk).
+3. If you're interested in using APIs, we have experimental support with [documentation](https://godoc.org/github.com/go-gitea/go-sdk).
-6. If your team/company is using Gogs and would like to put your logo on [our website](https://gogs.io), contact us by any means.

 ## Purpose

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.
 With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, Mac OS X, Windows and ARM.

-## Overview

-- Please see the [Documentation](https://gogs.io/docs/intro) for common usages and change log.
-- See the [Trello Board](https://trello.com/b/uxAoeLUl/gogs-go-git-service) to follow the develop team.
-- Want to try it before doing anything else?
-Do it [online](https://try.gogs.io/gogs/gogs)!
-- Having trouble?
-Get help with [Troubleshooting](https://gogs.io/docs/intro/troubleshooting.html) or [User Forum](https://discuss.gogs.io/).
-- Want to help with localization?
-Check out the [guide](https://gogs.io/docs/features/i18n.html)!

 ## Features